raguay/EmailIt/README.md

 ## Documentation

-EmailIt came about when my favorite emails sending program went vaporware on me (The Let.ter application for macOS).
+EmailIt came about when my favorite email sending program went vaporware on me (The Let.ter application for macOS).
 I still needed a way to send markdown based emails to people quickly.
 I then merged in the [ScriptPad](https://github.com/raguay/SvelteScriptPad) program I created to have multiple notes, text altering scripts, and templates.
+I often need to reference or copy something from a note to an email.
+I also have many email templates that I use in the Template interface.
 I've also integrated the [ScriptBar](https://github.com/raguay/ScriptBarApp) program since it needs the EmailIt server to run.
+The EmailItServer is a full web server that only allows localhost connections for security.
+It also contains a Node-Red server that I use for many automation tasks.
+The ScriptBarApp displays information from the Node-Red server and scripts that are ran that conform to the [TextBar](http://richsomerfield.com/apps/textbar/) or [xBar](https://xbarapp.com/) formats (xBar currently isn't working, but it is my goal.).

 I use this program everyday and is very helpful to my workflow.
 I hope you enjoy it as well.